Keep a Diary of Your Feelings

 It is very easy to fall into the trap of sitting at the computer all day playing casino games, especially considering the covid pandemic.
 However, a lack of physical activity is highly likely to affect your mental health.
 Many studies have found that aerobic exercise, such as jogging, swimming and walking, is a great aid to mental health.
 One particular study, called “Exercise for Mental Health” published in The Primary Care Companion to the Journal of Clinical Psychiatry found that exercise reduces anxiety and depression, improves mood, and leads to better cognitive function, which can only help at the blackjack tables.

-Exercise will also help reduce the side effects of negative emotions, such as low self-esteem and social withdrawal.
 Best of all, it won’t cost you a penny.
 There is no need to sign up for a gym and you only need to do about 30 minutes of moderately intense exercise each week to begin seeing the effects.
 This means that you could go for a short walk each day or one longer walk over the weekend.
 You should make sure that you push yourself so that it feels like exercise and of course, you can do more if you so wish.

 Eat a Healthy Diet